International Application Deadline

 - Include your current CV and contact details of at least two professional referees if you have relevant work experience or your previous studies were completed more than 10 years ago

 - Provide an official certified English translation of any document that is not written in English.
-Please note that in addition to degree entry requirements, all applicants must also establish they meet the English Language requirements of The University of Melbourne
+Please note that in addition to degree entry requirements, all applicants must also establish they meet the Graduate English Language requirements of the University of Melbourne

 Other important things to keep in mind: